Back pain at work? Here is what you should do.

 - reduces your need for special chairs

-This can be done easily while working.
-When you begin to sense that dull ache in your lower back from slouching into a posterior pelvic tilt, you perform the lunge to counter the discomfort.
+This can be done easily while in any seat (and even on the job!).
+When you begin to sense any dull ache from slouching into a posterior pelvic tilt, you perform the lunge to counter the discomfort .
 It only takes a few seconds (longer is better) and helps you to continue with your work.

 It is suggested that you should perform the seated lunge well before you feel that dull ache.
-You are not just looking for pain management but also for prevention.
-Performing them before your feel sore, allows you to be more proactive in your desire to address your pain.
+You are not just looking for pain management but also for prevention when you sleep.
+Performing them before your feel sore, allows you to be more proactive.

 This exercise will take many days before you will notice any changes in your hip mobility.
 Don’t quit early.
 See it through.
 It is probably one of the most important exercises here.
-If you need privacy, either tell everyone in the office to leave (kidding), or go on a quick break somewhere more suitable.
 This is not one to skip.

 In order to benefit from this exercise, please check out the many helpful pages on this site and download the eBook.
 The full instructions for how to perform this exercise can be found there along with many more.
-You will be able to find relief and equip yourself with the proper lifelong tools necessary to avoid lower back pain while at work.
+You will be able to find relief and equip yourself with the proper lifelong tools to protect you with your career.

 For More Help: